-Sails to: Alaska, Australia/New Zealand, Bermuda, Black Sea, Caribbean, Eastern Caribbean, Egypt, Europe, Greece/Greek Isles, Hawaii, Italy, Mediterranean, Middle East, New Zealand, Panama Canal, South Pacific, Southern Caribbean, Spain, Tahiti, Turkey
+Sails to: Alaska, Alaska Cruisetour, Asia / Far East, Australia, Australia/New Zealand, Canada, Caribbean, Eastern Caribbean, Egypt, Europe, Hawaii, India, Italy, Mediterranean, Middle East, New Zealand, Panama Canal, South Pacific, Southern Caribbean, Spain, Tahiti

 As one of the Small Ships of Princess, this intimate ship offers two incredible specialty restaurants onboard, Sterling SteakhouseSM and Sabatini’sSM, both with great tasting food to enhance your night out.
 Or enjoy traditional dining in the main dining rooms, where the same friendly waitstaff serve you each night as you get to know your fellow tablemates.